 Cloud architecture that actually ships to production.

-Joscor is the consulting practice of Joshua Cornutt.
-I help technical leaders move from MVP to production-scale SaaS on OpenStack, OpenShift, and Kubernetes – and build AI-optimized operational processes that keep them there.
+Joscor is a cloud consulting practice.
+We take SaaS and enterprise teams from MVP to hardened, production-scale infrastructure on OpenStack, OpenShift, and Kubernetes – and build the AI-optimized operations that keep it running.

 Twenty years of shipping real cloud infrastructure.
 No frameworks-of-the-month, no vendor talking points.